leonardo-lin/leonardo-lin/README.md

 :sailboat: In my free time I...

 - jogging or taking a walk after work
-- looking for something cool with my :motor_scooter:
+- looking for somewhere cool with my :motor_scooter:
 - reading at bookstore :book:
 - swimming(except winter:cold_sweat:)